loveaffair69/loveaffair/README.md

  - Inspire the formation of new organizations and empower them to throw incredible parties!
  - Exemplify alternative organizational structures
- - Reflect and serve the community for which it operates
+ - Reflect and serve the community

 **Love Affair is committed to:**